 The Evening and Online Program schedule is divided into terms beginning in August.
 Adult degree students must take the majority of their classes in the Metropolitan College of Professional Studies program they are enrolled in (online or on-campus).
 Students enrolled in the on-campus program may take classes in the traditional day program; however, the number of credit hours taken may not exceed the number of hours taken in the evening program during a given semester.
-Conversely, traditional day students may take classes will be available to traditional students one week prior to the start of the term.
+Conversely, traditional day students may take classes within the evening and online program if seats are vacant.
+Enrollment in nontraditional classes will be available to traditional students one week prior to the start of the term.
 Students must have an advisor's approval to add a course.
 Online students are restricted to online classes in the Metropolitan College of Professional Studies Evening and Online Program only.